extedcouD/ondc-cpp-validator/new_approach.md

     _CONTEXT_: "dot.seprated.object which determines the scope of test"
     any-variable-name: "path.to.property OR fixed array OR boolean Map"
-    _RETURN_: "a boolean operation which can use difined variable names and its properties" }
+    _RETURN_: "a boolean operation which can use difined variable names and its properties" _CONTINUE_ : similar to return but skip test if true }

 ```